renaultluk/BigDataComputing-TextProcessingPipeline/README.md

 Setup
 ---
-1. Once you have connected to the SuperPOD cluster through SSH, run the following commands to  retrieve the PySpark running environment.
+1. Once you have connected to the SuperPOD cluster through SSH and cloned this repository within the login node, run the following commands to  retrieve the PySpark running environment in this directory.
 The resulting image is stored in the generated `spark-py_latest.sif` file.
 ```bash
 $ module load apptainer
 $ apptainer pull docker://apache/spark-py